PyconUK/2016.pyconuk.org/content/home.md

 to developers, or want to give something back to the community &mdash; take a look at our [sponsorship options](/sponsorship/).

-We&rsquo;re committed to ensuring the conference is welcoming, enjoyable, and safe for everyone, and so we expect all attendees to agree to our [Code of Conduct](/code-of-conduct/).
+We&rsquo;re committed to ensuring the conference is welcoming, enjoyable and safe for everyone, so we expect all attendees to agree to our [Code of Conduct](/code-of-conduct/).

 If you&rsquo;ve got any questions, [get in touch](/contact/).